Quantum entanglement: As a measure of entanglement

-The reversibility of a process is associated with the resulting entropy change, i.e., a process is reversible if, and only if, it leaves the entropy of the system invariant.
-Therefore, the march of the arrow of time towards thermodynamic equilibrium is simply the growing spread of quantum entanglement.

-This provides a connection between quantum information theory and thermodynamics.

 Rényi entropy also can be used as a measure of entanglement.

-Nevertheless, on 23 January 2023, physicists reported, that, after all, there is no second law of entanglement manipulation.
-In the words of the researchers, "no direct counterpart to the second law of thermodynamics can be established".

 Entanglement measures

 Entanglement measures quantify the amount of entanglement in a (often viewed as a bipartite) quantum state.
 As aforementioned, entanglement entropy is the standard measure of entanglement for pure states (but no longer a measure of entanglement for mixed states).
 For mixed states, there are some entanglement measures in the literature and no single one is standard.